 This rich and creamy protein hot chocolate earns its name by adding an egg to the mix!
-The egg not only adds extra protein, but also thickness.
+The egg not only adds extra protein, but it also creates a thick and creamy texture.
+See the video below for exact directions.

 This gem came about after I saw a recipe for 'chocolate eggnog'.
 Turns out that recipe was literally the fusion of prepared eggnog and chocolate sauce, but the idea got me thinking.